Registering your pet

 Free microchipping for cats and dogs

-Simply microchip your cat or dog at the vet, pound or through an authorised implanter - be sure to get a receipt.
-Then come to the Council administration building to complete a refund form.
-Please bring:
+- Microchip your cat or dog at the vet, pound or through an authorised implanter - be sure to get a receipt.

 Responsibilities of dog owners